a2659802/HK-Modding-API-Docs/source/PlayerData.rst

     pd.charmSlots = 3;
     // How many charm notches are used pd.charmSlotsFilled = 0;
-    // Wether the player has a charm pd.hasCharm = false;
+    // Whether the player has a charm pd.hasCharm = false;
     // List of equipped charms
     pd.equippedCharms = new List<int>();
-    // Wether the player had the message about charms pd.charmBenchMsg = false;
+    // Whether the player had the message about charms pd.charmBenchMsg = false;
     // Amount of charms the player has pd.charmsOwned = 0;
-    // Wether the player can overcharm
+    // Whether the player can overcharm
     pd.canOvercharm = false;
-    // Wether the player is overcharmed
+    // Whether the player is overcharmed
     pd.overcharmed = false;

     // Continues from charm 1 all the way to 40
-    // Wether the player owns the charm pd.gotCharm_1 = false;
+    // Whether the player owns the charm pd.gotCharm_1 = false;
-    // Wether the player has the charm equipped pd.equippedCharm_1 = false;
+    // Whether the player has the charm equipped pd.equippedCharm_1 = false;
     // Amount of notches the charm costs (min 0 - max 6)
     pd.charmCost_1 = 1;
-    // Wether the charm is freshly obtained pd.newCharm_1 = true;
+    // Whether the charm is freshly obtained pd.newCharm_1 = true;

-    // Wether the health charm is unbreakable pd.fragileHealth_unbreakable = false;
+    // Whether the health charm is unbreakable pd.fragileHealth_unbreakable = false;
-    // Wether the greed charm is unbreakable pd.fragileGreed_unbreakable = false;
+    // Whether the greed charm is unbreakable pd.fragileGreed_unbreakable = false;
-    // Wether the strength charm is unbreakable pd.fragileStrength_unbreakable = false;
+    // Whether the strength charm is unbreakable pd.fragileStrength_unbreakable = false;
     // State of the Kingsoul / Void Heart charm (min 0 - max 4)
     pd.royalCharmState = 0;